 Jennifer says it’s important to separate showing care for someone from holding them accountable for doing their job.
 You can show empathy, be very thoughtful in what you say and how you say it, but still hold people accountable for their roles.
 While it is good to be sensitive to other people’s feelings, your first responsibility is to your students’ educational welfare.

-When she has trouble finding her voice as an advocate for students, Jennifer says she remembers something she heard Georgia Congressman John Lewis say to a group of students in California.
+When she has trouble finding her voice as an advocate for students, Jennifer says she remembers something she heard Georgia Congressman John Lewis say to a group of students.
 When the students asked him what advice he had for them as they moved into their adult lives, the former civil rights activist said, “Get into trouble….necessary trouble.”
-Struck by the Congressman’s statement, Jennifer says she often recalls his words when she needs to have a difficult conversation.
+Jennifer says she often recalls the Congressman’s words when she must have a difficult conversation.